efkaxlog/CUDA-nbody-simulation/readme.md

-Nbody simulation using OpenGL and C++.
+Nbody simulation using CUDA parellel computing and displayed with OpenGL.

-Newton's laws of gravitation calculated with a brute-force algorithm.